goldfirere/units/README.md

 in Haskell programs.
 It defines an embedded type system based on units-of-measure.
 The units and dimensions defined are fully extensible, and need not relate to physical properties.
-This package exports definitions only for `Dimensionless` and `Number`.
+This package exports definitions only for `Dimensionless` and `Count`.
 The set of units and dimensions from the International System (SI) are exported from the companion package `units-defs`.

 This package supports independent notions of _dimension_ and _unit_.
 Examples